Read This First

 Prompt 1: Assess the following argument for coherence

-The section turns on Premise Analysis, Miraculous event X happened, and Coherence Assessment.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Premise Analysis, Miraculous event X happened, and Coherence Assessment in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Premise Analysis distinct from Miraculous event X happened.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Premise Analysis distinct from Miraculous event X happened.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 If there is an all-powerful God, and he wants miraculous event X to happen, there is a 100% probability miraculous event X will happen.